 THAT you have a sense that we are collectively trapped in an accelerated pace.
 Perhaps you notice your own speed, or see it in others.

 The fact is that you observe and seem to think about this phenomenon, and may be asking yourself about the cost of this upon you or others.
 How is it possible to contemplate the future implications of decisions taken under the pressure of speed?

-You are comfortable seeking a slower pace of life.
+Furthermore, it seems that your very nature seeks a slower pace of life.
 It makes you feel better, more relaxed or lowers your stress levels.